 As we talk about making the case for the cloud here, the secondary and tertiary data is probably one of the biggest problems that these customers deal with because it gets bigger and bigger.

 It’s expensive to keep on-premise, and you got to migrate.
 Anytime you’re having a refresh or you buy new gear, you got to migrate this data.
-No matter what tools sets that you have, you’ve got to migrate every time you go through a refresh.
+No matter what toolsets you have, you’ve got to migrate every time you go through a refresh.

-A lot of those miss knowledge we’ve had in the past about what’s going on in the cloud around security aspects have all been taken care of.
+A lot of the missing knowledge we’ve had in the past about what’s going on in the cloud around security aspects has all been taken care of.

 You’re going to see us scalable.
 We can move all the way up to 16 PB.
 We’ve got compliance so anyone around your security pieces would be happy to hear that because we take care of the security and the encryption with the data as well to make sure it works in a seamless fashion for you.

-Kevin: All right, perfect.
 Benefits that come out of utilizing SoftNAS as a frontend to your storage.
-Since I’ve been at this company, our customers have been asking us for one thing in specific and that is can we get a tiering structure across multiple storage types?
+Since I’ve been at this company, our customers have been asking us for one thing specific and that is can we get a tiering structure across multiple storage types?

 This is regardless of my backend storage.
 I want my data to move as needed.
 We’re going at multiple environments and what we see for multiple environments is that probably about 10% to 20% of that data is considered hot data, with 90 to 80% of it being cool if not cold data.

 If you’re going through the process, after your first 30 to 60 days, the aging policy will move you down to tier two.
-If afterwards that data is still not touched after the 90 to 120 days, it will move you down to an archive tier, giving you the cost-savings that are associated with being in that archive tier or being in that lower-cost tier two storage.
+If afterward that data is still not touched after 90 to 120 days, it will move you down to an archive tier, giving you the cost savings that are associated with being in that archive tier or being in that lower-cost tier two storage.